realpython/python-guide/docs/writing/structure.rst

 Using ``from modu import func`` is a way to pinpoint the function you want to import and put it in the global namespace.
-While much less harmful than ``import *`` because it shows explicitly what is imported in the global namespace, its advantage over a simpler ``import modu`` is only that it will save some typing.
+While much less harmful than ``import *`` because it shows explicitly what is imported in the global namespace, its only advantage over a simpler ``import modu`` is that it will save a little typing.

 **Very bad**